deepanshu921372/BudgetBuddy/server/README.md

 # BudgetBuddy API Server

-Backend server for the BudgetBuddy personal finance application, optimized for deployment on Render.com.
+Backend API server for the BudgetBuddy personal finance application, optimized for deployment on Render.com.

+## API-Only Mode

+This server is configured in API-only mode, which means:
+- It serves only the REST API endpoints, not the frontend
+- The frontend should be deployed separately (e.g., on Vercel, Netlify)
+- CORS is configured to allow requests from authorized origins

 ## Deployment on Render.com